jensen-dong/premium-home-crm/README.md

 [Render Site](https://premium-home-crm.onrender.com/)
 - Demo username: testuser
 - Demo password: Password123

-Use demo account for preset data in the database.
+- Use demo account for preset data in the database.
 Or you can create your own account and create your own data!
+- Please do not modify data in demo account!

 ## Setup and Installation
 1. Clone the repository